 Parental leave offers working parents the opportunity to spend time with their own child.
-In return, they are released from work during parental leave.
+To this end, they are released from work during parental leave.
 However, this period is limited to 36 months.
-However, there are ways to extend parental leave.
+However, there are options to extend parental leave.

 The application to extend parental leave